 We welcome applications from translator teams.
 Our 2017-2018 mentorship year saw two sets of translator pairs, in fact!
 Please note, however, that the awarded travel stipend will NOT be doubled and is intended to be shared equally between co-translators.

 You define an emerging translator as "someone who has published no more than one full-length work of translation."
 Does this include scholarly works?
 What if I have published some shorter translations or excerpts in literary journals?
+What if I have published translations from English into other languages?

 Since the program is geared toward literary translation, having published scholarly works that are not literary would not disqualify you.
 Please do mention them in your cover letter or CV, so that the team evaluating your application may have a full picture of your experience.